SmarterApp/TestScoreGuide/scores/grade6math.md

 ## Overall Achievement

-The student took a Smarter Balanced assessment based on the grade six [Oregon academic content standards](http://www.oregon.gov/ode/educator-resources/standards/Pages/default.aspx) for mathematics and received an overall score.
+The student took the assessment based on the grade six [Oregon academic content standards](http://www.oregon.gov/ode/educator-resources/standards/Pages/default.aspx) for mathematics and received an overall score.
 This overall score falls into one of the four achievement levels shown here.
 Sample test items may be included that exemplify the kinds of passages and questions that students at different levels of achievement would likely answer correctly.

 <div class="accordion" markdown="1">